Porque nuestra juventud merece un futuro brillante

 Maya Lacrosse

 The goal is to help young players enjoy a great sport, learn what can be accomplished with teamwork, and develop more confidence in themselves so they will make healthy decisions that will serve them well in their future.
-And, we hope that these two national teams will represent their country with pride and be models to the youth of Guatemala about how to give back to their community and country, and how to build a brighter future in Guatemala.
+And, we hope that these teams will represent their community and country with pride and be models for the youth of Guatemala about how to give back to their community and country, and how to build a brighter future in Guatemala.